Slate (North Wales Slate)

 About North Wales Slate

-The out break of world war two led to a severe drop in the trade and the number of men employed in the slate industry dropped substantially.
-The demand for slate dropped as imports from, France, Italy and Portugal increased.
-The decline of slate dropped in wales and in 1955 the Diffwys quarry at Blaenau Festiniog closed.
-With further quarries in Wales following in suit.
-By 1972 the number of men employed at the North Wales quarries were down to under a 1000, with little alternative employment in the slate producing areas, resulting in the high number of unemployment and population decreasing, due to young people moving away to find work.
-During the 1980’s there was an increase for demand of slate, with production coming from Blaenau Ffestining area.
-To date the Penrhyn quarry is still producing slate and is owned and operated by the Welsh Slate Ltd. Its opponent the Greaves Welsh Slate Company produces roof slates and other slate products from Llechwedd quarry.
+Quarry closures: In 1917, slate quarrying was declared a non-essential industry and a number of quarries were closed for the remainder of WW1.
+The outbreak of the WW2 led to a severe drop in the trade and the number of men employed in the slate industry dropped substantially.
+The demand for slate fell as imports from, France, Italy and Portugal increased, and the decline of slate production dropped in Wales.
+In 1955, Diffwys Quarry closed then further quarries in Wales followed suit.
+By 1972, the number of men employed at the North Wales quarries had fallen to under a 1,000 with little alternative employment in the slate-producing areas.
+This resulted in high unemployment and a decrease in population as young people moved away to find work.
+During the 1980s, came an increase in demand for slate, with production coming from Blaenau Ffestiniog area.
+To date, Penrhyn Quarry is still producing slate and is owned and operated by Welsh Slate Ltd. Its opponent, Greaves Welsh Slate Company, produces roof slates and other slate products from Llechwedd Quarry.

 Secondary: biotite, chlorite